 No. 451 Squadron, Royal Australian Air Force was raised at Bankstown, on the outskirts of Sydney, on 12 February 1941.
 Formed under Article XV of the Empire Air Training Scheme, the squadron was destined for service with Britain's Royal Air Force (RAF) overseas.
 It sailed from Sydney on 9 April 1941 and became operational in Egypt on 1 July.
 Equipped with Hawker Hurricane fighters and Westland Lysander utility aircraft, the squadron was employed in an army co-operation role.
-It carried out reconnaissance missions, directed artillery fire and engaged enemy troops, vehicles and emplacements on the ground.
+It carried out reconnaissance missions against German and Italian forces, directed artillery fire and engaged enemy troops, vehicles and emplacements on the ground.

 The squadron supported British Commonwealth operations in the Western Desert from July 1941 until January 1942.
 It operated a two-aircraft detachment from within the besieged fortress of Tobruk between 13 September and 8 December 1941.
 In the meantime, the rest of the squadron was attached to the British Army's 13 Corps and was at the forefront of operations during the "Crusader" offensive in November and December 1941.
 On several occasions the advanced position of the squadron's landing grounds, combined with the fluid nature of the "Crusader" battles, resulted in the capture of its personnel by German ground troops.
 In what one pilot described as a "decidedly punch-drunk" state, the squadron was withdrawn from operations to rest and refit on 24 January 1942.